 None of the cast or crew members ever expected the show to last as long as it has.
-Misha Collins (Castiel) has stated that at the 100th-episode party, someone said, "Maybe we'll see you at the 200th!" and everyone laughed at the idea, thinking the show would be long gone by that time.
-The party for the 200th episode of the series took place in October 2014.
+Misha Collins (Castiel) has stated that at the one hundredth episode party, someone said, "Maybe we'll see you at the two hundredth!", and everyone laughed at the idea, thinking the show would be long gone by that time.
+The party for the two hundredth episode of the series took place in October 2014.

 Jared Padalecki (Sam Winchester) dislocated his shoulder while wrestling with Osric Chau (Kevin Tran).
-The writers were then forced to make up a story as to why Sam was wearing a sling in the beginning of Season 10.
+The writers were then forced to make up a story as to why Sam was wearing a sling in the beginning of season ten.

-Misha Collins (Castiel) was originally only supposed to make a couple of guest appearances in Season 4, but due to enormous fan response he has been a regular on the show ever since.
+Misha Collins (Castiel) was originally only supposed to make a couple of guest appearances in season four, but due to enormous fan response, he has been a regular on the show ever since.
 Collins has joked that he maybe wouldn't have used such a low gravelly voice for his role, had he known he'd be on the show so frequently, because it hurts his throat.

 While it may be coincidental, the choice of the name "Winchester" for the family is interesting.
-There is a rather famous mansion in California built by Sarah Winchester, wife of the gun magnate, which was under constant construction for 38 years for paranormal reasons.
-According to legend the reason for the constant building was that a medium told Mrs. Winchester that if she ever stopped building, the spirits of people killed by people using Winchester rifles would come after her.
+There is a rather famous mansion in California built by Sarah Winchester, wife of the gun magnate, which was under constant construction for thirty-eight years for paranormal reasons.
+According to legend, the reason for the constant building, was that a medium told Mrs. Winchester that if she ever stopped building, the spirits of people killed by people using Winchester rifles, would come after her.
 The strange design of the mansion is also attributed to this.
-It was built with dead ends and stairs to nowhere allegedly to confuse spirits.
+It was built with dead ends and stairs to nowhere, allegedly to confuse spirits.

 The car Sam and Dean drive is a 1967 Chevrolet Impala four-door sedan, which used to be known as the Metallicar by fans of the show.
 The show uses five black Impalas.
 Dean has nicknamed the car "Baby", as it is also known by fans today.

-Jared Padalecki and Jensen Ackles auditioned for the role of Superman/Clark Kent in some form.
-Padalecki was a finalist for director McG's reboot, while Ackles was the second choice to play a young Clark Kent in the show Smallville (2001).
-He was later cast as Jason Teague in Season 4.
+Jared Padalecki and Jensen Ackles auditioned for the role of Superman (Clark Kent) in some form.
+Padalecki was a finalist for Director McG's movie, while Ackles was the second choice to play a young Clark Kent in Smallville (2001).
+He was later cast as Jason Teague in season four

-The "Supernatural" fan base is repeatedly referenced throughout the show, and even makes a few special appearances, including the 200th episode.
-This was made possible through the character Chuck Shurley and his prophetic book series about the Winchesters.
+This show's fan base is repeatedly referenced throughout the show, and even makes a few special appearances, including the two hundredth episode.
+This was made possible through the character Chuck Shurley, and his prophetic book series about the Winchesters.